 When I was 30 I went through depression.
 My mind was absolutely stuffed full of negative thoughts.
 I was fixated on negativity.
 There was zero flow in my mind.
 Just in the same way, when I was a pudgy-faced kid I suffered from asthma very badly.
 I was in hospital often.
 And to this day, when I think back I can still feel the blockage in my chest.
 Funny how asthma and depression both gave me the same feeling of blocked energy.

-Taoist meditation, at its core, is about removing blockages and freeing energy in your body.
+Taoist meditation is about removing blockages and freeing energy in the body.